Vyral/base-template/_posts/2020-10-23-have-you-heard-of-blacks-water-conditioning.md

 1:35: The challenges of the water conditioning business

-3:10: The Black Family comes to my house to test our water
+3:10: The Black family comes to my house to test our water

 4:20: Addressing some of the water issues in my home